lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/01_Assembly_using_velvet.md

 **Questions:**

-* What k-mer frequency is the most frequent?
-* Why?
 * What do you think is the approximate expected k-mer coverage for your assembly?
 * Convert this value from k-mer coverage into genome coverage (average number of times the genome was sequenced).